hausdorff/fountain-codes/README.md

-# A simple implementation of LT fountain codes with visualization
+# A simple implementation of LT fountain codes